 Deliver 396 history-based education programs to 8 school boards and 23 private schools across Southwestern Ontario

-Deliver more than 50 free outreach programs to youth, senior and newcomer groups in London and Middlesex County
+Deliver more than 70 free outreach programs to youth, seniors and newcomers in our community

 What People Are Saying